 Early pregnancy symptoms can sometimes happen before a missed period and before a positive pregnancy test.
-Especially the 3, 4, 5, and 6 weeks pregnant signs.
-Early pregnancy symptoms and signs are usually related to the pregnancy hormone hCG or "Human Chorionic Gonadotropin" which is responsible for pregnancy signs.
-Even though hCG is usually not detectable in large number until after a missed menstrual period, there are many women who report having typical pregnancy symptoms even before they miss their period.
-There are early detection pregnancy tests available than can confirm pregnancy as early as 6 - 8 days after conception has occured (well before a missed period).
+Early pregnancy symptoms and signs are usually related to the pregnancy hormone hCG or "Human Chorionic Gonadotropin" which is responsible for the typical pregnancy signs.
+Even though hCG is not usually detectable in large quantities in blood or urine until after a missed menstrual period, there are many women who report having typical pregnancy symptoms even before they miss their period.
+Early detection pregnancy tests can confirm pregnancy as early as 9-10 days acter ovulation and fertilization, well before a missed period.

 The first pregnancy symptoms and the time of their appearance are listed here:

 |Temperature drop (dip)||Implantation day|

 |Implantation bleeding or spotting:(a slight staining of a pink or brown color)||8-10 days after ovulation|

 |Lower abdominal cramps / Implantation cramps / hot flashes||8-10 days after ovulation|